V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ![1-cron](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/e85cc384-4cc0-46aa-9ab6-f3bc065ea376)

-Perfect, we can see that the user with id "1000" run the command `/bin/sh /bin/backup.sh`.
+Perfect, we can see that the user with id "1000" running the command `/bin/sh /bin/backup.sh`.
 So this should be Dave executing the backup utility.

 Next, let's look at the utility permissions.